tortoise/tortoise-orm/docs/contrib.rst

 PyLint plugin
 =============

-Since Tortoise uses MetaClasses to build the Model objects, PyLint will often not understand how the Models behave.
+Since Tortoise ORM uses MetaClasses to build the Model objects, PyLint will often not understand how the Models behave.
 We provided a `tortoise.pylint` plugin that enhances PyLints understanding of Models and Fields.

 Usage
 -----